 Zoho also has a client portal…kinda.
 It must be set up (about 10 steps) in order for your customers to view and manage all their transactions including accepting estimates or paying invoices.
 Portals are only available for the Enterprise version or higher.

-Pricing is a big deal.
+The price of your chosen Zoho alternative CRM is a big deal.
 With the cost of project management tools on the rise, it’s beneficial to see exactly what you’re getting from each software.

 Bloom Pros & Cons